Bound to Life

 Shazira will rise on the opposite stairs, led by Ilisak, her only sister.

-Ilisak hopes that the day’s blessings will give her a child that she has long sought.
+Ilisak hopes that the day’s blessings will give her the child she has long sought.

 Ilisak guides Shazira on another spiral path to the center, and leaves her.

-At the center of the platform we stand, back to back, but not touching.
+At the center of the platform we stand, back to back, not touching.

-The crowd can’t see us, standing at the bottom of the stairs.
+The crowd waits, out of sight, at the bottom of the stairs.

-We lock arms, and turn together, three circles.
+We lock arms, and turn three full circles.

 The guests then climb the stairs and stand around us.

-And three Bizra hover in the air, just out of reach.
+Three Bizra hover below them, just out of reach.

 Balshown and Ilisak remove the blindfolds.

-Shazira and I still hold each other, but standing back to back, we don’t see each other.
+Shazira and I still hold each other, back to back, so we don’t see each other.

-Then, each of us, in turn, recites the bond promise, facing the guests.
+Each of us recites the bond promise, facing the guests.

 When we finish, we unlock arms and face each other.